peremato/ATLTileCalTB.jl/README.md

 ```
 ## Visualizing the Detector and Event
 The script `src/ATLTileCalTBVis.jl` provides a minimalistic program for visualizing the geometry of the detector and display of one event.
+Some visualization settings can be set with the file VisSettings.jl.
+The full list of settings are in `Geant4.jl/ext/G4Vis/settings.jl`.
 ![](pi+18GeVEvent.png)

 ## Performance